-Interest and other income (expense), net, decreased \$6.1 million during the three months ended March 31, 2014 compared to the same period in the prior year, primarily due to \$7.1 million in amortization expense of debt discount and issuance costs related to our convertible senior notes (the "Notes") issued in November 2013, partially offset by a gain from foreign currency transactions and increased interest income.
-We had a foreign currency transaction gain of \$0.5 million for the three months ended March 31, 2014 compared to a loss of \$0.1 million for the three months ended March 31, 2013, primarily due to the weakening of the Euro against other major currencies.
-Interest income increased \$0.5 million due to the higher investment balances during the three months ended March 31, 2014 compared to the same period in the prior year.
+Interest and other expense, net, decreased \$3.1 million during the three months ended March 31, 2015 compared to the same period in the prior year, primarily due to a gain from foreign currency transactions.
+We had a foreign currency transaction gain of \$3.8 million for the three months ended March 31, 2015 compared to a gain of \$0.5 million for the three months ended March 31, 2014, primarily due to the strengthening of the U.S. Dollar against other major currencies.

 Our expanding international operations will continue to increase our exposure to currency risks, though we cannot presently predict the impact of this exposure on our consolidated financial statements.
-While we have not engaged in the hedging of our foreign currency transactions to date, we are conducting an ongoing evaluation of the costs and benefits of initiating such a program and may hedge selected significant transactions denominated in currencies other than the U.S. dollar in the future.
+While we have not engaged in the hedging of our foreign currency transactions to date, we are conducting an ongoing evaluation of the costs and benefits of initiating such a program and may hedge selected significant transactions denominated in currencies other than the U.S. Dollar in the future.